Grilled Veggie Flatbread Pizza with Pesto

 - Preheat the grill to medium.
 Toss the asparagus with the remaining 1 tablespoon of olive oil and season with salt and pepper.
 Place on the preheated grill, along with the ear of corn if using fresh.
 Cook the asparagus about 4-6 minutes, until crisp tender.
 Cook the corn about 10 minutes, turning every 2 minutes or so.
 When the corn is cool enough to handle, cut from the cob.

 Assemble the pizzas:

 - Place the flatbreads on a baking sheet.
 Top each with about 2 tablespoons of pesto sauce, 3 slices of fresh mozzarella, and divide the veggies evenly between them.
 Grill 3-4 minutes or until the bottom is crisp and the cheese has melted.
 Serve immediately and enjoy!

-The pesto sauce and veggies can be made in advance and stored in the fridge until ready to use, which will make pizza making very quick!
+- The pesto sauce and veggies can be made in advance and stored in the fridge until ready to use.

-You can customize these pizzas any way you like, using whatever cooked or raw veggies you have on hand.
+- You can customize these pizzas any way you like, using whatever veggies you have on hand.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.